- What is Ripple?

 Lastly, although both projects are open source, XRP was created and distributed by a privately-owned company, whereas Bitcoin is not owned by any one individual or organisation.

-Advantages & Disadvantages of XRP
+Advantages and disadvantages of XRP

 Advantages

-- Eco-Friendly: Because XRP uses a consensus protocol that requires relatively low computational power from its nodes, it can be considered a sustainable means of exchange.
+- Eco-friendly: Because XRP uses a consensus protocol that requires relatively low computational power from its nodes, it can be considered a sustainable means of exchange.
 Ripple is also taking steps to become carbon neutral by 2030.

 Disadvantages

-- Technically Centralised: XRP was created and released by the privately-owned Ripple.
+- Technically centralised: XRP was created and released by the privately-owned Ripple.
 The network also has a lower-than-average validator count.
 A low validator count is often correlated with higher centralisation, leading some to believe the blockchain is more centralised than decentralised.
 Additionally, Ripple, not network participants, decides whether validators are deemed trustworthy.
 Although the company uses blockchain technology, many argue that it still operates as a centralised entity.
 This goes against the core philosophy of most decentralised blockchains.

-Who Created XRP?
+Who created XRP?

 Way back in 2004, before Satoshi Nakamoto and Bitcoin, Ryan Fugger created Ripplepay.
 Ripplepay was in concept what Ripple is today—a network that facilitates cross-border transactions—just without blockchain technology.

 After the launch of Bitcoin, three like-minded developers—David Schwartz, Jed McCaleb, and Arthur Britto—sought to build upon the idea of Bitcoin, creating a borderless cryptocurrency that didn’t need a significant amount of computing power for nodes to validate.
-They bought Ripplepay from Fugger and used the source code to create the XRP Ledger and subsequently, XRP in 2012.
+They bought Ripplepay from Fugger and used the source code to create the XRP Ledger and, subsequently, XRP in 2012.

-Upon launch, 80% of XRP tokens were gifted to a new company which would eventually become known as Ripple.
+Upon launch, 80% of XRP tokens were gifted to a new company, which would eventually become known as Ripple.
 The remaining supply was sold to investors and financial institutions to fund further development of the project.

 SEC v.
 Ripple

-How to Invest in XRP (XRP) in 2022
+How to buy in XRP (XRP) in 2025

 Buying XRP